IHOb Changes Back To IHOP, As Chain Admits Name Change Was A Publicity Stunt For Their New Burger Menu

 — IHOP (@IHOP) July 9, 2018

-On the other hand, Adweek reported that although the name change to “IHOb” initially created a lot of internet buzz, that it didn’t translate into more customers in the stores.
+On the other hand, Adweek reported that although the name change to “IHOb” initially created a lot of internet buzz, it didn’t translate into more customers in the stores.
 According to Foursquare data, foot traffic only increased 4.6 percent by male customers a day after the IHob name announcement, with a 2.2 percent decrease by female customers.
-Director of communications and editor at large at Foursquare described the findings.
+Director of communications and editor at large at Foursquare, Sarah Spagnolo described the findings.

 “While the IHOb stunt drove a ton of buzz, which is valuable in its own right, Foursquare’s foot traffic data shows that it didn’t deliver an actual boost in foot traffic.
 This is the data all marketers should all be paying attention to.”